 WELCOME TO SCANDIUM INTERNATIONAL MINING CORP.Scandium International Mining Corp.
-(SCY) owns a 100% interest in the Nyngan Scandium Project, located in New South Wales, Australia, approximately 500 kilometers northwest of Sydney.
-The Company completed a preliminary economic assessment1 for the project in October 2014 and is focused on advancing the Nyngan Scandium Project to feasibility, with the objective of being the first company to achieve production from a primary scandium mine.
-Subject to financing, Scandium International expects to complete a feasibility study for the project in late 2015, with the objective of commencing mine construction in 2016 and scandium production in 2017.
-The Company owns two additional scandium exploration properties: the adjacent Honeybugle Scandium property in NSW, and the Tordal Scandium/REE property in southern Norway.
+(SCY) owns an 80% interest in the Nyngan Scandium Project, located in New South Wales, Australia, approximately 500 kilometers northwest of Sydney.
+The Company completed a definitive feasibility study for the project in May 2016 and is focused on advancing the Nyngan Scandium Project to construction, with the objective of being the first company to achieve production from a primary scandium mine.
+Subject to financing, Scandium International expects to complete all required governmental approvals for the project in late 2016, with the objective of commencing mine construction in 2017 and scandium production in 2018.
+The Company also owns an 80% interest in the Honeybugle Scandium property, an exploration property adjacent to the Nyngan Scandium Project in NSW, Australia

 Scandium Supply.
 Scandium has long been recognized as a valuable commodity, but economic concentrations of scandium are rare.
 Current supply is sourced from low-grade stockpiles or as a byproduct from other mineral processing operations.
 These limited supply sources have resulted in high market prices and inadequate volume for wide-scale adoption.